 In Shutter Priority Mode you select shutter speed you want to use and the camera will select an appropriate aperture to make the correct exposure.
 You also select the ISO (the camera’s sensitivity level to light), including choosing Auto ISO, when using this shooting mode.

 If you use a Canon you will see something similar to one of these dials on the top of your camera.

 If you use a Nikon you will see something similar to one of these:

-The other modes that are represented by the little icons are pre-programmed auto modes where the camera picks all the settings for you, it’s hit and miss whether you get a good photo or have it come out as you intended.
+The other modes that are represented by the little icons are pre-programmed automatic modes where the camera picks all the settings for you.
+It’s hit and miss whether you get a good photo or have it come out as you intended.
 As you move from using mostly Auto you will want more control, so gradually work on using the settings outlined above more often.

 What mode to choose?

 Many people prefer shooting in fully manual mode (M) but I usually choose one of the other two options, Aperture Priority (Av or A) or Shutter Priority (T or Tv).